-In 2021, the iA Insurance subsidiary paid \$22 million in dividends to preferred shareholders with Class A Shares, Series B, G and I. iA Insurance's capital currently includes these three series of Class A Preferred Shares, as shown in the full-page table later in this section.
+In 2021, the Company paid \$22 million in dividends to preferred shareholders with Class A Shares, Series B, G and I. The Company's capital currently includes these three series of Class A Preferred Shares, as shown in the full-page table later in this section.